openlawteam/docs/docs/openlaw-object/README.md

 **Response**

-Returns an array of [`VariableDefinition` objects](#variabledefinition), each of which includes information about a variable, including `defaultValue` and `name`.
+Returns an array of `VariableDefinition` types, each of which includes information about a variable in a compiled and executed template, including `defaultValue` and `name`.
 For a template linked to a [deal](/markup-language/#deals) template, the array will include only those variables that have not been provided an input value.

 ### getAllConditionalVariableNames